The Best Singers (series): Format

 In each episode in any give series, a number of well-known local performers would be picked (varying between 6 and 8 each season) and in each episode, one singer would be centrally focused as the remaining artists sing songs by that specific artist or other songs that are meaningful to that artist.
-The original artist reflects on the "adaptions" (NOT "covers") of his/her songs done by the other participants.
-The final episode is usually consecrated to duets and a revisit to favorite performances during the season.
+The original artist reflects on the "adaptions" (NOT "covers") of their songs done by the other participants.
+The final episode is usually dedicated to duets and a revisit to favorite performances during the season.